 In this example, the taxable amount ($1,750) would be added to the employee's taxable income for the calendar year, thereby increasing his or her annual tax liability.

 Baltimore, MD 21201

 A scanned copy emailed to HRBenefits@umaryland.edu is sufficient.
-Please refer to the USM Deadlines and Restrictions.
+Please refer to the Fall 2019 USM Tuition Deadlines and Restrictions.
 This chart is updated each semester and the deadlines for submission are determined and vary by institution.

 Once eligibility for remission is reviewed, an email will be sent to the requestor confirming the approval of eligibility for Tuition Remission.
 Please note, UMB verifies and confirms the eligibility for this benefit.
 Final approval and processing of the remission is completed by the attending school.